Emplus-EPFL/gitLab-emplus-ops/README.md

 - Be a member of the `emplus_epfl.gitlab` Keybase team
 - Be a member of the [`emplus-git-users` group](https://groups.epfl.ch/viewgroup?groupid=S28705)
 - Have ssh access to `cdhvm0024.xaas.epfl.ch`
+- Have the AWS CLI installed
+   - On Mac OS X: `brew install awscli`
+   - On Ubuntu or WSL: `apt-get install awscli`

 ### Initialization part 1